 What I’m particularly watching is housing starts which are bouncing around, but really the magic number for me is million and a half housing starts a year.
 It depends on who you ask, there’s some people who are very smart on this, but I believe it was early last year.
 So, February 2020, Freddie Mac released a study saying we’re two and a half million homes undersupplied in the country, but if you looked at migration patterns, it could be as many as three and a half million homes.

 So, if you look at population and household, it looks to me like we need to build at least 1.8 million homes a year over the next 10 years to catch up.
 If that’s the case, then I would guess lumber stays pretty strong.
 If you see housing starts go down below a million five, I would tell you lumber is likely to go back to where it’s been, which is around 400 or 450 bucks, which is as all commodities priced to the marginal producer.
 That’s what I would expect.
+If you need help at building your dream home or excavate before building one, you can check out the clients feedbacks and analyze their explanation to ensure that your home suits your needs and preferences.

 You can find out more about the VALUE: After Hours Podcast here – VALUE: After Hours Podcast.
 You can also listen to the podcast on your favorite podcast platforms here: